sumitdotml/cohere-cli/README.md

 # Cohere Terminal Tool

-A terminal tool that lives inside your terminal and uses Cohere's latest Command-A model to interact with your directory, files, and code.
+Your friendly AI assistant that lives inside your terminal and uses Cohere's latest Command-A model to interact with your directory, files, and code.

 Inspired by Claude Code.
 Built with Cohere ❤️.